YuanWenqing/tensorflow-proto/README.md

 gradle publish
 ~~~

-NOTE: protoc compiling for `serving` depends on protobuf in `tensorflow`, thus <strong>serving.jar contains all in tensorflow.jar</strong>
+NOTE: protoc compiling for `serving-proto` depends on protobuf in `tensorflow-proto`,
+thus <strong>serving-proto.jar contains all in tensorflow-proto.jar</strong>

 ## Version